dave20000/usecase.dart/usecase_generator/README.md

 The package is build to support riverpod dependency injection.
 You need to add [`flutter_riverpod`](https://pub.dev/packages/flutter_riverpod) package to your `pubspec.yaml` file.

-By default this package comes with riverpod dependency injection tu turn off riverpod di you need to make `isInjectableDI` parameter of UseCase annotation to true.
+By default this package comes with riverpod dependency injection to turn off riverpod di you need to make `isInjectableDI` parameter of UseCase annotation to true.

----

----

 ## Injectable DI